Without This Healthy Nutrient - Beware of Lean Meat and Protein Powders

 Research shows a diet deficient in vitamin A results in a lower rate of protein synthesis.
 As explained by the nutrition and naturopathic Weston A Price organisation, "eating lean meat or taking a protein powder sends a signal to the liver: 'Send me vitamin A!'
 Protein consumed in the absence of fat, with its precious cargo of fat-soluble vitamins, including vitamin A, is an effective way of rapidly depleting your liver of vitamin A stores."

 So what should you do to ensure you have adequate protein synthesis?
-Consume healthy fats.
+Consume healthy total fats.
 Organ meats are rich sources of the fat-soluble vitamins A, D and K2 minerals and vitamins B6 and B12.
 Make sure your meats and eggs are pastured or free range and absolutely grass-fed.
-Grass-fed meats have shown to be measurably lower (or devoid) in contaminants such as herbicides/pesticides and higher in nutrition including essential fatty acids and a new favourite of the weight loss and weight-lifting supplements, conjugated linoleic acid (but it its natural and most bio-available form).
+Grass-fed meats have shown to be measurably lower (or devoid) in contaminants such as herbicides/pesticides and higher in nutrition including essential omega-3 fatty acids and a new favourite of the losing weight and weight-lifting supplements, conjugated linoleic acid (but it its natural and most bio-available form).

 - grass-fed bone broth -slow cooked to ensure marrow content (which provides a high level of essential fatty acids, fat-soluble vitamins, collagen protein . . . ) Best of the Bone is one of the highest in marrow and healthy fats.